Exped MegaMat Duo 10

 Priced at $349, the Exped MegaMat is undeniably expensive but has been built to last.
 The pad’s top is made with 50-denier (D) polyester which is soft to the touch yet reasonably tough.
 In fact, it’s no worse for wear after fending off my 50-pound Labrador's sharp nails.
 Similarly, the 75D polyester bottom is confidence-inspiring even on rocky terrain (although it's always best to use the pad inside a tent or on top of a less abrasive surface).
 Finally, the pad’s sealed seams are free from defects and irregularities, and the valves still look and function like new with no leaking.

 At 9 pounds 14.7 ounces and 27.6 x 11.8 inches when packed, the MegaMat Duo is unapologetically huge.
 This shouldn’t have a major impact for car-camping use, but it’s worth noting that most other popular two-person options come in lighter.
-For example, REI’s Camp Dreamer Double slightly undercuts the MegaMat Duo at 9 pounds 5 ounces, while Therm-a-Rest’s NeoAir Camper Duo weighs significantly less at 4 pounds 7 ounces (although the NeoAir offers far less warmth with an R-value of 2.5).
+For example, REI’s Camp Dreamer Double slightly undercuts the MegaMat Duo at 9 pounds 5 ounces, Nemo’s Roamer Double is 8 pounds 4 ounces, and Therm-a-Rest’s NeoAir Camper Duo weighs significantly less at 4 pounds 7 ounces (although the NeoAir offers the least warmth, comfort, and durability in that grouping).
 However, the good news is that Exped included a large carrying bag for the MegaMat.
 The pad fits even when haphazardly rolled up, and the bag has an internal storage pocket for the included pump and repair kit.
 The long handbag-style shape is a little unique and the shoulder strap is fairly thin, but it gets the job done.

 Given its self-inflating design, setting up the Exped MegaMat Duo 10 is very straightforward, although the process does take time.
 Once removed from the bag, simply unroll the pad, open the inflate valve and insert the attached plastic toggle to speed up the process, and wait while it fills with air.
 It took about an hour for the foam to recover fully during its first use, but Exped advertises that inflating should happen in around 15 minutes (I found it was closer to 30 after the first time).
 Once inflated, you can then use the small foot/hand pump to top it off to your desired firmness (note that the pump is comically small for filling it up from flat).
 While not speedy by any means, if you plan to unroll the pad while finishing up camp chores, you shouldn’t have any problems with the set-up process.
 It’s also important to note that you should never use your mouth to blow up the mat—this will cause condensation buildup and could ultimately lead to mold inside.